alaeddineatt/Kaggle_competition_10digits/README.md

 # Kaggle_competition_10digits
-applying convolutionnal neural network (Tensorflow, keras) for handwrinting digit recognising using data more complicated than mnist
+applying convolutionnal neural network (Tensorflow, keras) for handwrinting digit recognizing using data more complicated than mnist